Invisalign Start at $2999. For More Information - Call us at 408-720-0900

 For severe pain take the tablets prescribed for pain as directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

-To minimize swelling:
+To minimize swelling

-The swelling that is normally expected is usually proportional to the surgery involved.
-Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
-This is the body’s normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Two baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
 The ice packs should be left on continuously while you are awake.
-After 48 hours of ice, moist heat should be applied to area until all swelling is gone.
-If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
-This is a normal reaction to surgery.
-Thirty-six hours following surgery the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.

-Oral hygiene is important:
+Oral hygiene is important

 Twenty-four hours after surgery, rinse mouth gently with a solution of one-half teaspoonful of salt dissolved in a glass of water.
 Repeat after every meal or snack for seven days.
 Rinsing is important because it removes food particles and debris from the socket area and thus helps prevent infection and promote healing.
-Also 24 hours after your surgery you can resume your regular tooth brushing, but avoid disturbing the surgical site so as not to loosen or remove the blood clot.
-Keep your mouth very clean.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.